ANALYSIS-UBS swallows doomed Credit Suisse, casting shadow over Switzerland

 UBS will pay $3.2 billion for 167-year-old Credit Suisse and assume at least $5.4 billion in losses from unwinding its portfolio of derivatives and other risky assets.
 Credit Suisse had a market value of about $8 billion at the close on Friday.

-Holders of Credit Suisse’s Additional Tier 1 bonds will get wiped out and in a controversial move will come secondary to equity holders who will receive at least some UBS shares.
+Holders of Credit Suisse’s Additional Tier 1 bonds will get wiped out.

-It marks a radical twist of fate for the banks.
+The deal marks a twist of fate for the banks.
 During the great financial crash, it was UBS and not Credit Suisse that needed state support.

 The banks' fortunes have diverged sharply over the past year.
 UBS earned $7.6 billion in profit in 2022, while Credit Suisse lost $7.9 billion.
 Credit Suisse's shares were down 74% from a year ago, while UBS's are relatively flat.

+UBS also gets to keep the jewel in Credit Suisse’s crown, the domestic bank.

 "In the past, when a deal between Credit Suisse and UBS was discussed, a sticking point would be concentration, especially in the domestic market," said Morningstar’s Scholtz.
-"It is also the most stable part of the business, that generates quite a lot of cash.
-If UBS is not required to do an IPO of it, it could make sense for them to keep it, there are lots of synergies."
+"It is also the most stable part of the business, that generates quite a lot of cash."

 UBS is also taking out a big competitor in securities trading.
 UBS earned $7.1 billion in revenue from buying and selling stocks, currencies and bonds.
 Credit Suisse posted about$3.2 billion last year.